sunhaoying97/Highlight-DC/README.md

 Our dataset link (annotations json): [Highlight-DC](https://huggingface.co/datasets/Alocus2/Highlight-DC)

-The video size is approximately 233GB, and to respect copyright, please request it by sending an email to sunhaoying97@163.com.
+The video file is too large, about 233GB.
+To respect copyright, please request it by sending an email to sunhaoying97@163.com.